arkimede/smart-health/README.md

 # smart-health
 This is the ropository for the Arkimede health monitor system.
 It uses a low cost sensor to detect temperature, pressure and PM10 in the air.
 It is economic, scalable, interoperable and open ;) .
 Try it!

+Sorry, at this moment, only italian version :(

 #Il progetto
 * Il sistema è __economico__: è stato infatti realizzato con hardware a basso costo.
 Per effettuare le misurazioni sono stati scelti dei sistemi embedded